Readless

 Best decision method?Match limits to your weekly volumePrevents paying too early or switching too late

 Most readers want one thing: a direct side-by-side of Feedly and Inoreader free limits, plus a clear point where paying becomes worth it.
 In 2026, Feedly is the easier start, while Inoreader delivers more free-plan runway for heavier workflows.
+The table below is verified against each vendor's own plan page as of July 2026.
 For the broader market, start with Best Free RSS Readers in 2026.

 Key Takeaways

-• Feedly Free caps at 100 sources, 3 folders, and excludes all AI features — best for beginners with focused reading lists.
+• Feedly Free caps at 100 sources and 3 folders on up to 3 devices, and excludes search, newsletters, and all AI features — best for beginners with focused reading lists.

-• Inoreader Free allows 150 RSS subscriptions, 20 newsletter feeds, 30 rules, and 30 content filters — stronger runway for power users.
+• Inoreader Free allows 150 RSS subscriptions, 20 newsletter feeds, 30 active searches, 30 rules, and 50 filters — far more runway for power users, though it shows banner ads until you upgrade.

-• Subscription caps force 70%+ of free-tier upgrades.
+• Subscription caps force most free-tier upgrades.
 Knowing your weekly source volume is the most important pre-upgrade data point.

 • A 7-day A/B test reveals which tool fits your workflow in under a week — faster than reading reviews.